Chinnaswami Rajam

-Chinnaswami Rajam (28 November 1882 – 21 July 1955) was a visionary entrepreneur, eminent industrialist, and the founder of the present Madras Institute of Technology of the Anna University, Chennai.
+Chinnaswami Rajam (28 November 1882 – 21 July 1955) was a pioneering entrepreneur, eminent industrialist, and the founder of the present Madras Institute of Technology of the Anna University, Chennai.
 The late Dr. C. P. Ramaswami Iyer called him a "pioneer in the industrial field".

 Early life

-C. Rajam was born in 1882 in the village of Swamimalai, (near Kumbakonam) in Thanjavur District of Madras State (now Tamil Nadu).
+Chinnaswami Rajam was born in 1882 in the village of Swamimalai, (near Kumbakonam) in Thanjavur District of Madras State (now Tamil Nadu).
 After completing his high school education at the Town High School, Kumbakonam, he joined the Salem Government Weaving School in 1904 to master the art of weaving process.
 In the beginning he established a handloom factory (fly shuttle loom) to produce dhotis, towels, shirt material etc., but latter also started trading of consumer items.
 After not being so successful in those business, he became a volunteer in the congress party and learnt the hardship faced by the mankind.
 A meeting with Pandit Madan Mohan Malaviya, attracted him towards the philosophical aspects of life.